June is Perennial Gardening Month!

 Full shade means that the plant needs shade or dappled shade for most of the day, with 1-2 hours of morning or very late afternoon sun being acceptable.

 These are general guidelines for most perennials.
-For more information about sun or shade requirements, please ask one our perennial team members.
+For more information about sun or shade requirements, please stop in and ask our Perennial Team!
 We’ll be happy to answer your questions!